noaElish/Flight-Simulator--Milestone-1/README.md

 through the whole run of the programm, we received values from the simulator (using the server socket), and sending value to the simulator (using the client socket). that way, the connection stay open through the whole run.

+after wer'e done with the file, the programm prints "done" and we can close the sockets, and the threads.